liviabeatrizml/Trabalho-de-Conclusao-de-Curso/tests/aceitacao.md

 As questões fechadas seguiam a escala de 1 a 5, onde:

-- 1 : Discordo totalemnte
+- 1 : Discordo totalmente
 - 2 : Discordo
 - 3 : Neutro
 - 4 : Concordo